|

 Second step algorithms in the Burrows-Wheeler compression algorithm

 This publication of Sebastian Deorowicz in "Software-Practice and Experience" from 2002 give a quite complete overview of the post BWT stages used within the Burrows-Wheeler Compression Algorithm.
 Besides his own Weighted Frequency Count Algorithm and other post BWT stages, Sebastian describes briefly but clearly variantions of the Move To Front scheme, the Inversion Frequencies algorithm and the Distance Coding algorithm with the 3 properties of the newsgroup posting.
 This is one of my favourite BWCA papers.
+This BWCA approach achieves a compression rate of 2.25 bps for the Calgary Corpus.

 An analysis of the second step algorithms in the Burrows-Wheeler compression algorithm

 A quite similar publication from 2000 to the article "Second step algorithms in the Burrows-Wheeler compression algorithm" from Sebastian Deorowicz, describing his Weighted Frequency Count Algorithm.
+This BWCA approach achieves a compression rate of 2.25 bps for the Calgary Corpus.

 Logo